openstack-infra/zuul/doc/source/user/config.rst

 If a job with secrets is unsafe to be used by other projects, the :attr:`job.allowed-projects` attribute can be used to restrict the projects which can invoke that job.
+If a job with secrets is defined in an `untrusted-project`, `allowed-projects` is automatically set to that project only, and can not be overridden.

 Secrets, like most configuration items, are unique within a tenant, though a secret may be defined on multiple branches of the same